symflower/eval-dev-quality/README.md

 The following parameters do have a special behavior when using a containerized runtime.

+- `--configuration`: Passing configuration files to the docker runtime is currently unsupported.
 - `--testdata`: The check if the path exists is ignored on the host system but still enforced inside the container because the paths of the host and inside the container might differ.

 ## Docker